Sensory branding: Sight

 Sight has been the most used sense in the advertising world over the past century.
-Sight is the most prominent sense of all because eyes contain two-thirds of the sense cells in the body.
-Firms or brands utilize this sense in order to establish its identity and ultimately create a sight experience for an individual.
-We use our sense of sight to perceive contrasts or differences between many things such as big or small, light or dark or thin and thick, this helps us realize when there are certain differences or changes in a new package, new store interior or new product design.
-We often notice these differences and acknowledge them, reactions to changes are prevalent in physical goods, services and the service landscape.

-Design is one of the most important aspects of a product or service, it is through design that firms and brands can express personality which an individual identifies with.
-It has been said that design is the most potent expression of a brand's identity, especially when an individual's quest for personal quality of life and welfare is symbolized through different brands.
+Firms or brands utilize visual design to express the "personality' of a product which can appeal to the purchaser.
 Design can be used to convey if a certain brand is new and innovative such as Apple or old and retro such as the Volkswagen Beetle.
 Packaging is another important aspect that affects the sense of sight and tactics used to market this sense.
 Successful packages are those that can convey a combination of emotional and functional attributes such as numerous wine, spirits or beer bottles, which have a connecting story or myth.
-On a bottle of Mystery Cliffs, a French Chardonnay, a label from 1997 shows the high rocky coast of California with a lone pine standing out on a ledge.
-This way, the package portrays how exotic and exciting the wine is.

 The sense of sight can also be used with a series of new and innovative technologies such as virtual reality.
 With the aid of these gadgets, firms and brands can provide customers with sensory experiences that are more immersive and would not be possible otherwise.
 Marriott Hotel's new 'Teleporter' is a great example: Where interested customers can use a pair of virtual reality glasses to see sights of potential travel destinations.